Hyperbolicity, automorphic forms and Siegel modular varieties: Introduction

 \subsubsection{Acknowledgments}

-The author friendly thanks Carlo Gasbarri and Xavier Roulleau for several interesting and fruitful discussions and remarks.
-He also thanks the CNRS for the opportunity to spend a semester in Montreal at the UMI CNRS-CRM and the hospitality of UQAM-Cirget where part of this work was done.
+The author is grateful to Carlo Gasbarri and Xavier Roulleau for several interesting and fruitful discussions and remarks.
+He also thanks CNRS for the opportunity to spend a semester in Montreal at the UMI CNRS-CRM and the hospitality of UQAM-Cirget where part of this work was done.